breadMSA/setsuna-render-port/README.md

 Once the bot is running, you can use the following commands in your Discord server:

-- `/setsuna activate #channel-name` - Activate the bot in designated channel.
+- `/setsuna activate #channel-name [model]` - Activate the bot in designated channel with optional model selection (Groq, Gemini, ChatGPT, DeepSeek).
-- `/setsuna deactivate #channel-name` - Deactivate the bot in the current channel
+- `/setsuna deactivate #channel-name` - Deactivate the bot in the current channel.
+- `/setsuna model [model] #channel-name` - Change the model used in the specified channel.
 - Leave #channel-name empty if you want to activate/deactivate the bot in the current channel.
+- If no model is specified, Groq will be used as default.

 - `/contact` - Contact the bot owner or join our community server to send feedback, get support, and hang out with us.
 - `/help` - Get help on how to use the bot.